DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 The dungeon encounters can be enemies, merchants, campsites and many others with positive or negative impacts.
 This means you never know what will be behind the card.
 An issue I had with One Deck Dungeon another small dungeon crawler.
 If you encounter an enemy, then you start combat which must be completed before you can continue exploring the dungeon.

+Enemy health scales based upon the dungeon level and whether it is a skirmish or ambush card, this does mean the game gets harder further into the dungeon.
+Though the damage is consistent which can mean you can take large amounts of damage early on.
 Combat is dice based with your damage modified by equipment and skills.
-This combat is very simplistic but is only part of the gameplay so I didn't feel it dragged down the game as a whole.
-The card that triggers the combat will impact enemy health and initial damage meaning that choosing the fight if your first dungeon card is a combat encounter can the difference between life and death.
+This leads into my main issue of the combat being too basic with equipment and skills only allowing for re-rolls or modifiers.
+Offensive potions can be used instead of using energy to attack or you can attack for one damage without spending energy.
+Thought I didn't find any of these combat options particularly compelling as it mostly felt like trying to trade blows with the enemy as quick as possible with limited strategy.
+Though as combat is only a part of the gameplay I didn't find it a deal breaker.

 Each enemy also has an additional effect such as trading resources to avoid combat or other impacts if the enemy hits you.
+This gives extra flavour to the encounters and encourages being cautious with resources as they may be useful in other ways.

 The encounter turns continue until you reach the end of the dungeon deck or reach ten plot points on your plot cards.
 You then shuffle the dungeon deck, increase the dungeon level, lose a ration if available and increase your poison.
 This dungeon level impacts combat, making it more dangerous as you delve deeper, working great with the theming.

 ![Example of a plot card](./iron_plot_example.jpg)

 After completeting the other parts of the dungeon level completion, you then draw a plot card from the plot deck.
 These plot cards give choices with many possible impacts.
 Each plot card has a value, once you have discarded enough plot cards to sum 10 or more you then encounter the boss.
 The dungeon cards are reshuffled, a ration is reduced and potion is increased if you have it.
 This means you need to keep resources available as running out will be dangerous.
 The dungeon tracker card is used to track which level of the dungeon you are on.
+One issue I had as that the plot card values are inconsistent, so bad luck with the cards can make the game drag on.
+Making your chances of having enough health and energy to combat the boss less likely.

 ![Example of a morality impacting plot card](./iron_morality.jpg)